working-on-it/good-vibes-generator/docs/blog.md

 ### Deployment script

 The included PowerShell script will prompt you to provide your preferred Azure region, your subscription ID and a resource prefix name.
 It will then deploy the bicep file and app package into your tenant.
-We've written the script with it being run from Azure Shell, so no modules on your local machine are required.
+We've written the script with it being run from Azure Cloud Shell, so no modules on your local machine are required.

 ## Conclusion